PhrontHQ/mod/teach/concepts/data-validation/data-validation-strategy.md

 #### The Complete `invalidityState` property

-When multiple validation rules fail on an object instance, the `invalidityState` property is a map keyed by property name.
-Each key contains an array of corresponding `ValidationError` objects for that property.
+The `invalidityState` property is a map where each key is a property name, and the value is an array of `ValidationError` objects for that property.
+This structure allows multiple validation errors to be tracked per property.

-For an employee instance with all three errors from the examples above, its `invalidityState` would look like this:
+For example, if an employee instance has errors on `firstName`, `employeeId`, `startDate`, and `endDate`, its `invalidityState` would look like:

 ```json
 "invalidityState": {